June 26, 2020

 Consider a private, higher-level training campus solely dedicated to one organization.
 This is the basic definition of a corporate university.

 It should be noted that corporate universities are not just training centers, although there is usually a training component.
-However, as stated by the Global Council of Corporate Universities (Global CCU), the overall goal is to “help implement—through education—the organisation’s strategies in human, economic, financial, technological, social and environmental terms.”
+However, as stated by the Global Council of Corporate Universities (Global CCU), the overall goal is to “help implement—through education—the organization’s strategies in human, economic, financial, technological, social and environmental terms.”
 Today, the Global CCU represents corporate universities on five continents.

 One of the first corporate universities was Disney University, established in 1955.
 From the start, Walt Disney realized the importance of having each and every Disney employee trained in the Disney “3 V’s”: virtues, values, and vision of the Disney organization.
 Albeit in an evolved form, this same corporate university model continues for today’s Disney workforce.

 To know the ROI of your training program, you are going to need an effective training evaluation method.
 The Kirkpatrick Model will help you build the kind of training evaluation form you need.

 Similar to Bloom’s taxonomy, the Kirkpatrick Model is a four-level, triangular-shaped model: reaction, learning, behavior, results.
 It was created to be used at any stage of training: pre-training, during training, and post-training.

 A training evaluation form or “smile sheet” asks trainees questions.
 The training evaluation questions should find out to what degree trainees enjoyed the training and how relevant they found it to their work needs.

 Let’s say we found out that the training was fun and totally relevant.
 Great!
 Yet, how much did the participants actually take away from the hours they put in?
 To what degree are they farther along the path towards reaching the training goal(s)?

 One way to assess learning is, of course, tests.
 A pre-test prior to training and a post-test following training can give a very good measure of what was learned.

 Other online test maker tools are peer/instructor observation (especially in skills or attitude training) and in-depth interviews.